For more information on this topic, please contact Sabrina Lovell.

 - Evaluate the economic effects of fishing regulations, as well as changes in the ecosystem caused by natural or man-made events.

 The survey is designed to estimate the amount of money spent by anglers on saltwater fishing trips and fishing-related equipment.
 Information collected will provide a better understanding of the economic impacts generated from saltwater recreational fishing across the U.S. and contribute to more informed decisions on recreational fishing issues.

 The survey is updated every 3 to 5 years.
 Surveys were conducted in 2006 and 2011 for both trip and durable expenditures.
 In 2014, we conducted the survey focusing on durable expenditures.
 Surveys are conducted in person at fishing intercept sites, by mail, or online or a combination of these methods.
 The survey is conducted in two parts.

 Part 1: Trip Expenditures, 2016-2017

 In 2016 and 2017, the survey asked about trip-related expenditures.
 Anglers were asked about their expenses on their most recent fishing trip, such as gas, boat fuel, bait, charter fees, food and lodging.
 Anglers in states along the Gulf of Mexico, the West Coast, and Alaska were surveyed in 2016.
 Anglers in states along the Atlantic Coast were surveyed in 2017.

-In 2019, we are conducting a survey of saltwater anglers across the nation.
+In 2019 and 2020, we are conducting a survey of saltwater anglers across the nation.
 We randomly selected anglers in coastal states with saltwater fishing licenses.
 Selected anglers will be invited to participate by an email or mail invitation to an online survey with questions about their expenditures on durable goods used for saltwater fishing (such as fishing rods, boats, and vehicles) for the previous 12 months.